General Motors on Tuesday revealed the extent of this summer's incentive schemes to shift vehicles from US dealer lots.

 Currently the automaker is offering an extra $1,000 (€800; £547) discount on midsize and large pickups in Texas, California and Florida; 10% off the list price of 2006 Saturn models; and $1,000 off midsize SUVs such as the Chevrolet Trailblazer for company employees, supplier and dealer employees.

-Senior GM executives say US sales have stabilized when viewed on a month-to-month basis, and that restraint on big discount deals is helping to improve the resale values of
+Senior GM executives say US sales have stabilized when viewed on a month-to-month basis, and that restraint on big discount deals is helping to improve the resale values of their vehicles.

 Data sourced from Wall Street Journal Online; additional content by WARC staff